Property Owner Responsibility

 Property must be maintained free of hazardous vegetation for a minimum of 100 feet from any home or other structure adjacent to the property and a minimum of 10 feet along roads.
 Clearance of hazardous vegetation up to 200 feet is required in many areas because of additional fire hazard conditions.
 These high fire hazard areas are usually in or near foothills or other areas with slopes and native brush.

 The entire 100 feet (or 200 feet in high fire hazard areas) does not have to be cleared down to bare ground in most cases.
-Refer to the following guidelines:
+See the following guidelines and Click here for examples:

 There may be additional requirements for improved properties.
 Contact the Los Angeles County Fire Department's Brush Clearance Unit at 626.969.2375.